nickbrandt/GitLab/doc/user/admin_area/settings/account_and_limit_settings.md

 > - It is not recommended for production use.
 > - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-optional-enforcement-of-personal-access-token-expiry-feature). **(CORE ONLY)**

-GitLab administrators can choose to prevent personal access tokens from expiring automatically.
-The tokens will be usable after the expiry date, unless they are revoked explicitly.

 To do this: